 | Clearout | $19.5/mo monthly, $16/mo annual starter | Yes | PAYG + subscription | No | Unused credits roll over and do not expire |

-- NinjaPear, EnrichmentAPI, Hunter, Clearout, LeadMagic, Prospeo, and Datagma at least let you start doing math without begging sales for permission.
+- NinjaPear, EnrichmentAPI, Hunter, Clearout, LeadMagic, Prospeo, and Datagma let you estimate cost without a sales call.

-- Clearbit, ZoomInfo, and FullContact lose points immediately because hidden pricing is a product flaw.
+- Clearbit, ZoomInfo, and FullContact lose points because hidden pricing slows evaluation.

 1. NinjaPear